Statins work by blocking the action of a certain chemical (enzyme) which is needed to make cholesterol.

 You should have a blood test before starting treatment.
 This checks the level of cholesterol.
 It also checks if your liver is working properly.
 After starting treatment you should have a blood test within 1-3 months and again at 12 months.
 The blood test is to check that the liver has not been affected by the medication.
 The blood may also be checked to measure the cholesterol level to see how well the statin is working.

 What is the target cholesterol level to aim for?

 There is no actual target cholesterol blood level for people who do not already have cardiovascular disease.
 However, national guidelines recommend that people who have not been diagnosed with cardiovascular disease should be started on atorvastatin 20 mg a day.
-This is a 'high-intensity' statin - the aim of giving high-intensity statins is to reduce your low-density lipoprotein (LDL) cholesterol by at least 40%.
+This is a 'high-intensity' statin - the aim of giving high-intensity statins is to reduce your low-density lipoprotein (LDL) cholesterol (sometimes called the 'bad cholesterol') by at least 40%.

 If you do have a cardiovascular disease the aim, if possible, is to reduce total cholesterol (TChol) to less than 4.0 mmol/L and LDL cholesterol to less than 2.0 mmol/L. If the target is not reached at first, the dose may need to be increased or a different preparation used.
 National guidelines recommend that for people who have cardiovascular disease, the drug of choice is atorvastatin 80 mg a day.

 A study of over 165,000 patients taking statins has shown that about half of people taking statins did not reduce their LDL cholesterol by at least 40%.
 There may be several reasons for this, including people not taking their statin tablets regularly.
 However, people who were not prescribed 'high-intensity statins' (such as atorvastatin 20-80 mg a day) were less likely to reach this target.